phyunsj/iot-device-simulator-2-stringify/README.md

 ## Stringify Developer Module

+With the Developer Module, you can connect just about anything that runs Node.js to Stringify.
+You can send and receive events and use your custom Thing in Flows just like any other Thing.
+The Developer module connects to Stringify and lets you write custom code in JavaScript to do just about anything you can imagine. _...from stringify_

+See Also:
 - [Step Up Your Automation](https://www.stringify.com/makers/)
 - [Stringify News : Announcing Advanced Tools for Makers on May 26,2017](https://www.stringify.com/step-up-your-automation/)
 - [Strinify Developer Module Rev 0.3 (June,2017)](https://www.stringify.com/app/uploads/2017/06/Node-Developer-Module-Technical-Doc-rev-03.pdf)

-With the Developer Module, you can connect just about anything that runs Node.js to Stringify.
-You can send and receive events and use your custom Thing in Flows just like any other Thing.
-The Developer module connects to Stringify and lets you write custom code in JavaScript to do just about anything you can imagine. _...from stringify_

 ## `Developer Template` as a Trigger as well as a MQTT subscriber

-- If UV index is above 8, trigger a notification.
+- Trigger a notification `self.emit('trigger',...)` if If UV index is above 8.

 ```
      // client is a MQTT subscriber (topic "ny-10001/uv-sensor")